-There were quite a few people on different parts of Harney Peak’s summit, on July 21: The usual college-age guys posing for photos, on the most seemingly inaccessible rocks; the young ladies, sun-bathing, on their own “private” section of boulder, and folks like me, checking out pools of water in the area once used as a water-collection spot for the fire watch crew.
+There were quite a few people on different parts of Black Elk Peak’s summit, on July 21: The usual college-age guys posing for photos, on the most seemingly inaccessible rocks; the young ladies, sun-bathing, on their own “private” section of boulder, and folks like me, checking out pools of water in the area once used as a water-collection spot for the fire watch crew.

 Throughout nature, living creatures seek companionship.
 Look closely, and you will see two butterflies.